 If you are more inclined to view museums and landmarks, then Chinatown has got you covered.
 Visit the Tin How Temple, dedicated to the Chinese goddess of the sea, or pay a visit to the Fortune Cookie Factory where different festivals take place throughout the year.

 Quench your thirst at the very quirky Li Po Cocktail lounge and for a non-alcoholic beverage.
-You can sample quality tea all the way from Taiwan and China, at the Red Blossom Tea Company.
+You can sample quality tea from Taiwan and China, at the Red Blossom Tea Company.

 32. Red Bus Tour